Exploring dark $Z_d$-boson in future Large Hadron-electron collider: Introduction

-where $\epsilon_Z$ depends on the $Z-Z_d$ mass mixing term~\cite{Davoudiasl:2012ag, Davoudiasl:2013aya}.
+In the simultaneous presence of both the vector and axial-vector couplings, parity is broken and we choose the normalization $g_V^2+g_A^2=1$.
+This choice is motivated by the fact that most of the experimental constraints in the literature are obtained for the case of pure kinetic mixing which corresponds to $g_V = 1$ and $g_A = 0$ in eq.~\ref{lzdff}.
 The dark photon ($Z_d$) interactions with the SM particles can be explored in low energy phenomenology as well as in collider experiments.
-Dark photons of mass up to several MeV are primarily constrained by the existing bounds from cosmology, astrophysics, and accelerator (Beam-dump) experiments (see Dark sectors 2016 Workshops Report~\cite{Alexander:2016aln}).
+Dark photons of mass up to several MeV are primarily constrained by the existing bounds from cosmology, astrophysics, and accelerator (Beam-dump) experiments (see Dark sectors 2016 Workshops Report~\cite{Alexander:2016aln,Fabbrichesi:2020wbt}).
 Depending on the mass of the dark photon, several channels are available for the decay.
 For masses up to 100~GeV, the dark photon can decay into a pair of SM fermions.
 Dark photon of mass of $1$~GeV has been explored in Large Hadron-electron collider (LHeC) and Future Circular Hadron electron collider (FCC-he) colliders where the signal is given by the displaced decay of long-lived photon into the charged fermions.
 The non-observation of the signal can exclude dark photons of mass $< 1$~GeV~\cite{DOnofrio:2019dcp}.
+Using polarised electron beam at HERA and at electron-ion collider (EIC) authors of Ref.~\cite{Yan:2022npz} have constrained the mixing parameter $\epsilon$ to lie between $\epsilon < 0.01 - 0.02$ for $m_{Z_d}<10$~GeV.
 There are also few studies on dark photon of mass $\sim 10$~GeV where LHCb provides stringent constraints on the kinetic mixing parameters $\epsilon$.
 For dark photon mass $20 \leq m_{Z_d} \leq 330$~GeV, the 2\,$\sigma$ exclusion limits on the mixing parameter $\epsilon \leq [10^{-3}-10^{-2}]$ can be explored at future $e^+e^-$ colliders~\cite{He:2017zzr}.
 The Lorentz structure of $Z_d^\mu\ell^+\ell^-$ interaction has been probed recently~\cite{Lee:2020tpn} by studying the correlation between $Z_d^\mu$ angle relative to $e^+e^-$ beam direction in the $e^+e^-$ rest frame and the $\mu^-$ angle relative to the boost direction of $Z_d^\mu$ in the $Z_d^\mu$ rest-frame based in Belle II detector.
 It was shown that the detection of dark $Z_d^\mu$ decay into muon-pairs in $e^+e^-$ colliders can probe the parity-violating couplings.
+CMS collaborations~\cite{Sirunyan:2019wqq} puts the most stringent constraints on the dark photon in the $\sim30-75$~GeV and $\sim110-200$~GeV mass range from searches of $Z_d$ decaying into a pair of muons.

 In the next sect.~\ref{framework}, a formalism for the analysis is discussed with definitions and observable.
 Simulation and observable for the study are presented in sect.~\ref{simu}.
 Sect.~\ref{analysis} includes the analysis details with the results of this study.
 Summary and discussions are followed in sect.~\ref{summary}.